St Michael's Mount: History

 St Michael's Mount may have been the site of a monastery from the 8th to the early 11th centuries.
-Edward the Confessor gave the site to the Benedictine order of Mont-Saint-Michel and it was a priory of that abbey until the dissolution of the alien houses as a side-effect of the war in France by Henry V. Subsequently, it ceased to be a priory, but was reduced to being a secular chapel which was given to the Abbess and Convent of Syon at Isleworth, Middlesex, in 1424.
+Edward the Confessor gave the site to the Benedictine order of Mont-Saint-Michel.
+In 967 AD King Edgar granted to Wulfnoth Rumuncant land in the Charter of Lesneague and Pennarth.
+Lesneague, together with Traboe, was later granted to the Benedictine monks of St Michael's Mount by Robert Count of Mortain.
+It was a priory of that Mont-Saint-Michel until the dissolution of the alien houses as a side-effect of the war in France by Henry V. Subsequently, it ceased to be a priory, but was reduced to being a secular chapel which was given to the Abbess and Convent of Syon at Isleworth, Middlesex, in 1424.
 Thus ended its association with Mont-Saint-Michel, and any connection with Looe Island (dedicated to the Archangel Michael).
-It was a destination for pilgrims, whose devotions were encouraged by an indulgence granted by Pope Gregory in the 11th century.
+It was a destination for pilgrims, whose devotions were encouraged by an indulgence granted by Pope Gregory VII in the 11th century.
 The earliest buildings on the summit, including a castle, date to the 12th century.

 Siege, occupation and ownership

-Sir Henry de la Pomeroy captured the Mount in 1193, on behalf of Prince John, in the reign of King Richard I, the leader of the previous occupants having 'died of fright' upon learning rumours of Richard's release from captivity.
+Sir Henry de la Pomeroy captured the Mount in 1193, on behalf of Prince John, in the reign of Richard I, the leader of the previous occupants having 'died of fright' upon learning rumours of Richard's release from captivity.
 The monastic buildings were built during the 12th century.
-Various sources state that the earthquake of 1275 destroyed the original Priory Church, although this may be a misunderstanding of the term "St Michael's on the Mount" which referred to the church of St Michael atop Glastonbury Tor.
+Various sources state that the earthquake of 1275 destroyed the original Priory church, although this may be a misunderstanding of the term "St Michael's on the Mount" which referred to the church of St Michael atop Glastonbury Tor.
 Syon Abbey, a monastery of the Bridgettine Order, acquired the Mount in 1424.
 Some 20 years later the Mount was granted by Henry VI to King's College, Cambridge on its foundation.
-However, when Edward IV took the throne during the Wars of the Roses the Mount was returned to the Syon Abbey in 1462.
+However, when Edward IV took the throne during the Wars of the Roses, the Mount was returned to the Syon Abbey in 1462.

-John de Vere, 13th Earl of Oxford, seized and held it during a siege of 23 weeks against 6,000 of Edward IV's troops in 1473–74.
+John de Vere, 13th Earl of Oxford, seized and held it during a siege of 23 weeks against 6,000 of Edward IV's troops in 1473–1474.
 Perkin Warbeck, a pretender to the English throne, occupied the Mount in 1497.
 Sir Humphrey Arundell, Governor of St Michael's Mount, led the Prayer Book Rebellion of 1549.
-During the reign of Queen Elizabeth I, it was given to Robert Cecil, Earl of Salisbury, by whose son it was sold to Sir Francis Bassett.
+During the reign of Elizabeth I, it was given to Robert Cecil, 1st Earl of Salisbury, by whose son it was sold to Sir Francis Bassett.
 During the Civil War, Sir Arthur Bassett, brother of Sir Francis, held the Mount against the Parliament until July 1646.